Latest posts by Florian (see all)

-If you are currently using regular wet wipes which contain plastic and / or harmful chemcials, then switching to an eco-friendly wet wipes brand (like the ones shown in this article) is a huge step toward more sustainable habits.
+If you are currently using regular wet wipes which contain plastic and / or harmful chemicals, then switching to an eco-friendly wet wipes brand (like the ones shown in this article) is a huge step toward more sustainable habits.

 What are wet wipes made of?

-Most regular wipes may seem harmless, but actually contain Rayon (plastic fibers).
+Most regular wipes may seem harmless, but actually contain rayon (plastic fibers).
 Aside from that, they often contain potentially harmful parabens and other preservatives, phthalates, artificial fragrances and other chemicals.

 Although surely the cheapest and most eco-friendly option, using a reusable cotton cloth is not always possible and wet wipes are a very convenient alternative.

-They are not only hugely helpful in the day to day care of your child.
-Many adults also use them for their personal hygiene in a variety of situations.
+They are not only hugely helpful in the day to day care of your child; many adults also use them for their personal hygiene in a variety of situations.